-Many activities so it’s not all about sitting in a vehicle.
-Even the most dedicated safari fan will tire of endless game drives.
-Ride camels and horses.
-Meet Masai warriors.
-Stay in fabulous, small owner run camps and lodges.
-Your hosts will make your family safari a rip roaring success.
-Wildlife viewing is superb year round.
-With predator action at its greatest during the wildebeest migration.
-Kenya’s glorious coastline is perfect for a beach add-on.
+There are many safari activities on offer here so it’s not all about sitting in a vehicle – even the most dedicated safari fan will tire of endless game drives.
+You can ride camels and horses, meet Masai warriors and of course, experience superb wildlife viewing.
+Stay in fabulous, small owner run camps and lodges where your hosts will make your family safari a rip roaring success.
+Predator action at its greatest during the wildebeest migration and Kenya’s glorious coastline is perfect for a beach add-on.

-As befits its ‘world in one country’ tag.
-You find everything from cosmopolitan Cape Town and perfect sandy beaches.
-To the exclusive Big 5 game concessions of the Kruger.
-Malaria free in certain areas.
-So perfect for a fabulous safari without worrying about pills.
-Some super lodges for younger children.
+As befits its ‘world in one country’ tag you find everything from cosmopolitan Cape Town and perfect sandy beaches to the exclusive Big 5 game concessions of the Kruger.
+It’s Malaria free in certain areas so is perfect for a fabulous safari without worrying about pills.
+There are some super lodges for families travelling with younger children.

 Family safaris are opening up all the time in this most classic of safari settings.
-Among the many extraordinary animal encounters to delight are habituated meerkats in the Makgadikgadi.
-Whose use of visitors as temporary look out posts is highly entertaining.
-Mobile camping is something of a Botswana specialty.
-Spend a few nights with your own guide and camp team exploring the Okavango Delta.
-You will have some extraordinary tales to tell.
+Among the many extraordinary animal encounters to delight are habituated meerkats in the Makgadikgadi whose use of visitors as temporary look out posts is highly entertaining.
+Mobile camping is something of a Botswana speciality and spending a few nights with your own guide and camp team exploring the Okavango Delta will leave everyone with some extraordinary tales to tell.